TerjeKWahl/RobotArm/Docs/APIs.md

 # APIs used for communicating between components

 The following APIs are used:
 - API for communication between PC application and Lego Technic Hub 1 (lower arm) or Lego Technic Hub 2 (shoulder) or Arduino (gripper)
 - API for communication between PC application and VR app

 ## API for communication between PC application and Lego Technic Hub 1 or 2, and Arduino:

 We want to keep payloads short when communication with Lego Hubs, because of Bluetooth packet limitations (source: https://github.com/pybricks/technical-info/blob/master/pybricks-ble-broadcast-observe.md).
 Because of this, a proprietary binary communication protocol is used.
 Angles are in degrees.
+The numbering in the two lists below represent byte numbers.

-Request message from PC to Lego Technic Hub 1 or 2 or Arduino (the same data is sent to all):
+### Request message from PC to Lego Technic Hub 1 or 2 or Arduino (the same data is sent to all):

 1. Prefix "T"
 2. Prefix "W"